azurecz/k8s-workshop-developer/module04/README.md

 curl -b mycookie http://${INGRESS_IP}.xip.io/info.txt   # Repeat multiple times
 ```

-There are way more configurations options beyond scope of this workshops.
+There are way more configurations options beyond scope of this workshop.
 To name a few:
 * TLS encryption using certificate stored as Kubernetes secret
 * Automation of certificate enrollment (eg. with Let's encrypt) using cert-manager project
 * Rate limit on requests per minute